mdn/content/files/en-us/learn/javascript/building_blocks/looping_code/index.md

 Here we have:

 1. The keyword `for`, followed by some parentheses.
-2. Inside the parentheses we have three items, separated by semi-colons:
+2. Inside the parentheses we have three items, separated by semicolons:

    1. An **initializer** — this is usually a variable set to a number, which is incremented to count the number of times the loop has run.
       It is also sometimes referred to as a **counter variable**.